cerner/smart-on-fhir-tutorial/source/index.html.md

 Now that we have a snazzy SMART app, it's time to test it.

-Next log back into the [code console](https://code.cerner.com/developer/smart-on-fhir/apps) and click on the app you've registered (My amazing SMART app).
-To launch your app through the code console click the "Begin Testing" button.
-If the app has a user scope, the console will ask if the app you're launching requires a patient in context.
+* First, log back into the [code console](https://code.cerner.com/developer/smart-on-fhir/apps) and click on the app you've registered (My amazing SMART app).
+* To launch your app through the code console click the "Begin Testing" button.
+  * If the app has a user scope, the console will ask if the app you're launching requires a patient in context.
 Because our app only has patient scopes, the question will be skipped and you just need to choose a patient to continue.
-You can choose whether to display a demographics banner for the patient.
+  * You can choose whether to display a demographics banner for the patient.
 This need_patient_banner flag will be part of the launch parameters.
 However, this tutorial app currently does not utilize this flag when displaying the result.
-Once click Next to open a "Ready to launch" popup, please note the testing username and password, you'll need this credential when prompted.
-Finally, click launch and the console will redirect to your application.
+* Click "Next" to open a "Ready to launch" popup. <span style="color: red;">Take a note of the testing username and password</span>, you'll need this credential when prompted.
+* Finally, click "Launch" and the console will redirect to your application.

 # MPages® Integration